 If your dog doesn’t like to travel then giving them Bonine may be an option.
-Some dogs just can’t handle being in a car, or on a boat, but trying a natural approach first is best.
-In any case, we’ll cover this OTC medication while offering up some ideas as alternatives.
+Some dogs just can’t handle being in a car or on a boat.
+While a natural approach is always best, we’ll cover this OTC medication and its appropriateness for dogs.

-Bonine is generally a medication that dogs can handle, but it’s vital to get the dose right.
-You could inadvertently make the situation worse and you don’t want that on your conscience.
-It’s best to play it safe and provide your pet with a very conservative amount or consult with a vet beforehand.
+Bonine is generally a product that canines can handle, but it’s vital to get the dose right.
+Otherwise, you could inadvertently make the situation worse.
+Especially for the first time, play it safe and provide your pet with a conservative amount.
+Better yet, consult with a vet beforehand.

-Most dogs can handle a short distance car ride, and will get excited when they know it’s time to go.
+Most dogs can handle a quick car ride, and will even get excited about it.
 Others may not like the idea one iota.
-Non-medical solutions like a Thundershirt work well if they get anxious about being in cars.
-It could also be that they don’t have the proper footing while they’re riding, and they get tossed around a lot.
-Giving them a secure place to sit or stand might be a simple way to solve things.
+Non-medical solutions like a Thundershirt sometimes work well for anxiousness.
+It could also be that your pooch doesn’t have the proper positioning, making them feel insecure.
+In other words, there could be simple solution instead of Bonine.

 Can I Give My Dog Bonine?
 Answer: With vet approval

-It’s usually not dangerous if you know how to provide a safe dose but that calculation is based on several factors.
+It’s usually not dangerous when a safe dose is provided but that calculation is based on several factors.

 There are places online that tell you how much Bonine to provide, but we don’t think that’s a safe way to go about it.
 There is no one size fits all dosing information available on the internet.
 The weight of your dog isn’t the only thing you need to consider before giving this over-the-counter product to them.